WSET® Level 1 in Wines Online

 The exam paper has 30 multiple-choice questions to be answered in 45 minutes.
 A mark of 70% is required to pass.

-195,00 € - The course fee includes the WSET Level 1 study guide (shipped in the week before the course), online tuition, exam, postage, certificate and lapel pin.
+255 € - The course fee includes the WSET® Level 1 study guide (e-book), online tuition, exam, postage, certificate and lapel pin.
+Note: VAT-exempt according to § 4 No. 21 a) bb) UStG

 For more information and full details on the course requirements, please download the Specification below.